 That being said, we are creating this page to provide more information on how to avoid wood ticks and more importantly - avoid being affected by them, when bit, that can cause complications with Lyme's Disease.
 It is a horrible medical condition to deal with and we are creating this page to provide you information we can gather through the companies and people we meet with information that can help you stay clear of both ticks and Lyme disease!

 What is Lyme Disease?

 Lyme disease is caused by the bacterium Borrelia burgdorferi and is transmitted to humans through the bite of infected blacklegged ticks.
 Typical symptoms include fever, headache, fatigue, and a characteristic skin rash called erythema migrans.
-If left untreated, infection can spread to joints, the heart, and the nervous system.
+If left untreated, the infection can spread to joints, the heart, and the nervous system.
 Lyme disease is diagnosed based on symptoms, physical findings (e.g., rash), and the possibility of exposure to infected ticks.
 Laboratory testing is helpful if used correctly and performed with validated methods.
 Most cases of Lyme disease can be treated successfully with a few weeks of antibiotics.
 Steps to prevent Lyme disease include using insect repellent, removing ticks promptly, applying pesticides, and reducing tick habitat.
-The ticks that transmit Lyme disease can occasionally transmit other tick borne diseases as well.
+The ticks that transmit Lyme disease can occasionally transmit other tick-borne diseases as well.
 Info provided by the CDC.

 Our friend Brian Anderson at Lymetickbughub created a website with a TON of information about Lyme Disease.

-For more Information About Lyme Disease, tick prevention and elimination tactics and tricks you can
+For more Information About Lyme Disease, tick prevention, and elimination tactics and tricks you can

 Visit their website at lymetickbughub.com